konstruxi/form-input-nginx-module/README.md

 Name
 ====

-form-input-nginx-module - NGINX module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded" and parses the arguments into nginx variables.
+form-input-nginx-module - NGINX module that reads HTTP POST and PUT request body encoded in "application/x-www- form-urlencoded" and parses the arguments into nginx variables.

+FORK
+====

+This is a fork that adds ability to turn POST payloads into JSON  in nginx:

+        set_form_input_json $params;

 Table of Contents
 =================